loshmis/vanguard-docs/localization.md

 <a name="localization"></a>
 ##Localization

-Vanguard utilizes Laravel's default localization mechanism.
+Vanguard utilizes Laravel's default localization mechanism to allow you to translate it to any language you want.
 All translation files are located inside `resources/lang` folder.
 Within this directory there should be a subdirectory for each language supported by the application:

 ```php
 /resources